graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 - `ValidationOnSchemaInitialize` configures the validator used to verify the schema after the `INameConverter` has processed all the names.
   Disabling this validator is unlikley to be of any use, since the parser will not be able to parse a document that contains invalid characters in a name.

-It is recommended to configure these options once when your application starts, such as your `void Main()` method, or a static constructor of your schema, or a similar location.
+It is recommended to configure these options once when your application starts, such as within your `void Main()` method, a static constructor of your schema, or a similar location.

 ### Authorization Extension Methods

 > Extension methods to configure authorization requirements for GraphQL elements: types, fields, schema.

-(todo: write more description about how it interacts with the other libraries, add simple sample)
+(sungram3r todo: write more description about how it interacts with the other libraries, add simple sample)

 ### Other Features

 * New method `IParentExecutionNode.ApplyToChildren`
 * Support for repeatable directives and ability to expose `isRepeatable` field via introspection - `schema.ExperimentalFeatures.RepeatableDirectives`.
-* Schema validation on initialize and better support for schema traversal via `ISchemaNodeVisitor`
+* Schema validation upon initialization and better support for schema traversal via `ISchemaNodeVisitor`

 ## Breaking Changes